koihin/diceandgames/content/post/rtz-missions.md

 ### Victory Conditions
 Turn 3 onwards, at the end of each Turn, if one side controls both yellow Objectives and has more VPs than the other, that side is the winner and the game ends.
 Otherwise game ends at Turn 5 and highest VP wins the game, Defender breaks ties.

+***
+## Mission 6 - No Guts No Glory
+{{< figure src="/images/mission-a6-mat-sm.jpg" alt="Mission 6 Mat" link="/images/mission-a6-mat.png">}}

+### Description
+This is a typical mission and map for Zverograd, where many buildings having been reduced to rubble.
+The 4 Objectives represent control over the area over the course of the game.

+### Size of Game
+This scenario is suitable for Battle to Big Battle size games (80 and up) with 100-120 AP being common.
+Commanders will need to study the layout carefully to decide what units to bring and anticipate what opposition you will face.

+### Deployment
+Attacker units enter board from the blue edge.
+Defender enter the board from the red edge.
+Standard deployment rules apply (but can be modified as required by the story).

+Due to the environmental challenges of Zverograd, Airborne Units cannot deploy within Range 2 of the enemy deployment zone.

+### Terrain
+The board has 2 buildings as their main features.
+The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent units from entering or passing through.

+Before Deployment, starting with the Defender, place the following terrain pieces within Range 2 (Range 3 for tank-traps) of any Objective but not on the Objective itself, one terrain piece at a time, alternating between players.
+You cannot place a terrain piece within a building or with another terrain piece.
+Tank Traps must be placed within Range 3 to 2 objectives.

+Each Player:
+- Ammo-Crates x 2
+- Rubbles x 3
+- Tank Trap x 1

+### Objective
+Players score VP for controlling or contesting the Objectives as follows:
+- Turn 1 - no scoring of VPs.
+- Turn 2 onwards, at the end of each Turn, each Controlled Objective is worth 2 VP.
+Each Contested is worth 1 VP.

+If you control 3 Objectives, you get a bonus 6 VP for a total of (6 + 6) 12 VP.

+For this mission, it is recommended you play with Secondary Objectives.

+### Victory Conditions
+Turn 3 onwards, at the end of each Turn, if one side controls 3 Objectives and has more VPs than the other, that side is the winner and the game ends.
+Otherwise game ends at Turn 5 and highest VP wins the game, Defender breaks ties.